mytech-today-now/wp-meme-player-2/PromptBuilding.md

-**Refactored and Enhanced Prompt for Developing the "WP Meme Player" WordPress Plugin in Docker**

----

 **Objective:**

 You are assigned the comprehensive task of developing a sophisticated WordPress plugin named **“WP Meme Player”** within a Dockerized environment.
 This plugin is intended to facilitate the creation and management of custom media playlists by utilizing items from the WordPress media library.
 To ensure that the plugin is maintainable, scalable, and easily readable, you will incorporate established programming design patterns and rigorously adhere to WordPress coding standards.